JereKuusela/valheim-world_edit_commands/publish/README.md

 	- Adds support for replacing the character _ with a space bar in crafter names.
 	- Adds min-max support to the `pos` parameter of the `spawn_object` command.
 	- Changes the `parameter` reset of the `terrain` command to ignore `smooth` parameter and also reset the terrain paint.

-- v1.2
-	- Adds a new parameter `to` to the `terrain` command which automatically calculates angle, distance and slope.
-	- Changes the parameter `refPos` of `terrain` command to `from` (renamed).
-	- Changes the `terrain` command to automatically use the player's rotation as the angle (45 degrees precision).
-	- Fixes the `object health` not working.
-	- Fixes the `terrain` command not working outside the world edge.

 Thanks for Azumatt for creating the mod icon!